charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 ## Python is easy (but slow).

-First I should admit I am biased:
+First, I should admit I am biased:
 I am most comfortable in Python, which has for me been both an educational environment for [learning programming concepts](https://www.nand2tetris.org/)